-This five-part series of live instructor-led, web-based modules is intended for environmental, health and safety professionals in the biotechnology and pharmaceutical industry.
-Upon completion of the 5 modules, each participant will be able to:
+This four-part series of live instructor-led, web-based modules is intended for environmental, health and safety professionals in the biotechnology and pharmaceutical industry.
+Upon completion of the 4 modules, each participant will be able to:

 Intro to Potent Compound Safety is designed to provide the participants with a basic understanding of the key definitions, and terminology used in the remaining modules.
 In addition, this module provides an overview of the design elements for an effective potent compound safety program and numerous case studies where occupational exposures to active pharmaceutical ingredients have occurred.
 Participants will be involved in their learning experience through interactive, instructional exercises.
 Combined with technical information, these activities provide opportunities to apply newly learned concepts to a variety of industry relevant scenarios.

 In Industrial Hygiene, the participants will learn various industrial hygiene concepts as they relate to the biotechnology and pharmaceutical industry.
 The concepts include: advantages/disadvantages of using total dust vs. compound specific methods, method development for active pharmaceutical ingredients, collection of personal and area samples, task-based sampling vs. 8-hour TWA sampling, wipe sampling for surface contaminants, and statistical analysis of monitoring data.

 In Advanced Toxicology, the participants will learn advanced toxicology concepts such as genotoxicology, carcinogenicity, reproductive toxicology, and immunotoxicology.
 In addition, determining occupational exposure limits for active pharmaceutical ingredients will be presented.